 The Prudential Authority may restrict or prohibit certain activities or transactions of the insurer until the plan is implemented.

-(a) A state-owned insurer may not conduct insurance business that is not explicitly authorised under the Act of Parliament that established it or authorised its establishment.

-The Minister may, by notice in the Gazette, exempt a state-owned insurer from one or more provisions of this Act, if those provisions overlap or duplicate an applicable regulatory scheme established in terms of any other legislation.

-The Minister may grant an exemption under paragraph (b) subject to any limits or conditions necessary to ensure the achievement of the objective of this Act.

 (a) The Prudential Authority may prescribe that, for the purposes of this Act—

-certain types, kinds or categories of insurance business are, subject to any requirements prescribed, excluded from the application of this Act;
+certain types, kinds or categories of insurance business are, subject to any requirements prescribed, excluded from the application of this Act; or

 or certain types, kinds or categories of business constitute insurance business to which this Act applies.